Installing on Windows

 %RDECK_BASE%\start_rundeck.bat, startup directory as

-%RDECK_BASE%(optionally set "low" on the process tab, under priority, to avoid server CPU spike when starting Rundeck)
+%RDECK_BASE%(optionally set "low" on the process tab, under priority, to avoid server CPU spiking when starting Rundeck)

-- Go to the Service Management Console (services.msc) and you'll find
+- Go to the Windows Service Management Console (services.msc) to start the

 - set JVM memory heap on